dulnan/graphql-typescript-deluxe/README.md

 ## Output

-The output is very opiniated and I don't plan to add options to customise it in significant ways.
-Some things can be customised, such as adding TypeDoc comments or altering how types or enums are named.
+The output is very opiniated and the available options to customise the output are fairly limited.
+I am open to adding new options, as long as they don't decrease performance.

 ### Fragment Types